-The forex market makes up the largest single capital market in the world.
+The forex market makes up the largest capital market in the world.
 With a daily turnover often seen of over $3 trillion, the forex market has no equal in the world of international finance.

 For example, the size of the forex market in terms of turnover is considered to be ten times the size of the bond market and fifty times the size of the equity market.